diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

 As this is a maven project, we will examine the `pom.xml` file first.
 The top of the file is pretty much a standard pom file.
 It identifies our project by the `groupId` and the `artifactId`.
 Our project also has a name and a description.
 Next, there is a reference to a parent, this is the parent of all Spring Boot starters, and contains further dependencies needed for the base of Spring Boot.

-This is followed by the properties, which tell you something more about the project.
+This is followed by the properties, which tells us something more about the project.
 Because we have chosen java 8, the properties also reflect this in the `java.version` tag.

 Here comes the interesting part: